seigot/tools/explain/README_cloud.md

 This research focuses on two main areas.
 The first one is, "Platforms and toolchains for cloud-native automotive development"
   - In this part, We'd like to conduct in-depth research on virtual platforms used in the automotive industry.
       - for example.
-QNX is one of the major virtual platform in automotive industory and other company's verification solutions are adopted on QNX platform.
+QNX is one of the major virtual platform in automotive industry and other company's verification solutions are adopted on QNX platform.
-      - In addition, we would like to speficically focus on thermal simulation for automotive hardware.
+      - In addition, we would like to specifically focus on thermal simulation for automotive hardware.

-The second one is the cloud-native use-cases not limited to the automotive industory.
+The second one is the cloud-native use-cases not limited to the automotive industry.
   - For example, if there are similar use cases in smartphone application development, these're also the scope in this research.

 ### ■ Slide 3 (Research Items)